ccoenraets/cors-proxy/README.md

 1. Set the request method, query parameters, and body as usual

-1. Set the actual service URL in a header named 'Target-Endpoint'
+1. Set the actual service URL in a header named 'Target-URL'

 1. Send the request as usual